 - Increased wear and deposits if the oil isn’t up to snuff

-The biggest motor-oil-related challenge on the horizon is LSPI, also known as severe engine knock.
-LSPI can destroy pistons and connecting rods.
+The biggest motor-oil-related challenge on the horizon is LSPI, which can destroy pistons and connecting rods.

 LSPI is the spontaneous ignition of the fuel/air mixture before spark-triggered ignition.
 It is another version of pre-ignition.
 Pre-ignition (engine knock) has been around since the beginning of internal combustion engines.
-LSPI, however, occurs under low-speed, high-torque conditions in TGDI engines, such as when taking off from a stoplight.
+LSPI, however, occurs under low-speed, high-torque conditions, such as taking off from a stoplight in T-GDI engines.
 This scenario can create conditions where the fuel/air ignites too early in the combustion cycle, throwing off the engine’s timing.
 The expanding combustion charge collides with the piston as it’s moving up the cylinder, potentially destroying the pistons or connecting rods.

-Experts suggest the cause is due in part to oil/fuel droplets or deposits in the cylinder auto-igniting randomly.
-The droplets and deposits contain enough heat to ignite the air/fuel mixture before the spark-triggered ignition.
-This means oil formulation can play a role in reducing LSPI.
+Experts suggest the cause is due in part to oil/fuel droplets or deposits in the cylinder igniting randomly.
+The droplets and deposits contain enough heat to ignite the air/fuel mixture before spark-triggered ignition.
+Oil formulation can play a role in reducing LSPI.

-Testing has shown that certain motor oil ingredients can promote LSPI, while others can help reduce it.
-It’s tempting to think, “Well, dump a bunch of ingredients into your formulations that help reduce LSPI!”
+Certain motor oil ingredients can promote LSPI, while others can help reduce it.
+It’s tempting to think, “Well, dump a bunch of ingredients into your formulations that help reduce LSPI.”
 But some ingredients that help reduce LSPI have been limited over the years in motor oil formulations for other reasons.

 For now, you don’t have to worry too much about LSPI.
 Your vehicle’s computer is programmed to avoid operating conditions that lead to LSPI.
 But, operating your engine under those conditions does promise fuel economy gains.
 And, once oils hit the market that combat LSPI, you can bet the vehicle manufacturers will reprogram their vehicles to take advantage in their never-ending quest for better fuel economy.